biocorecrg/nextflow-course-2023-fall/_sources/nextflow_1.rst.txt

 	echo work/6a/2dfcaf*
 	  work/6a/2dfcafc01350f475c60b2696047a87

-	# List was is inside the folder
+	# List of files inside the folder

 	ls -alht work/6a/2dfcaf*
 	total 40